The Canvas Crisis: A Strategic Crossroads for the American University

 The Protection Racket: What Happened

-Reports indicate that the hacking group, ShinyHunters, warned Canvas of specific system vulnerabilities multiple times prior to the attack.
-When Canvas failed to address these flaws, the group executed the shutdown.
-This sequence of events resembles a digital protection racket.
-The strategy is clear: create such high levels of public stress during a "zero-fail" week that the vendor feels compelled to pay a ransom or purchase a "protection service" to avoid further reputational damage.
-This incident provides a stark jumping-off point for a much larger discussion about how we deliver education in the 21st century.
+Reports indicate the hacking group, ShinyHunters, warned Canvas about specific vulnerabilities multiple times.
+Canvas failed to fix these flaws.
+Consequently, the group executed the shutdown.
+This sequence resembles a digital protection racket.
+The hackers create extreme public stress during a "zero-fail" week.
+This pressure forces the vendor to pay a ransom or purchase a "protection service" to save its reputation.
+This incident serves as a catalyzing signal for a larger discussion about 21st-century education delivery.

 The Monopoly Trap and the "Pass-Through" Economy